-Burst Into Books is a 501(c)(3) nonprofit committed to helping the youth deepen their love of reading by integrating the arts, providing opportunities for them to engage with those connected to the literacy field, and creating a space for them to express themselves.
-We are invested in supporting the whole family unit in order to establish long lasting change.
+Burst Into Books is a CPS Vendor and a 501(c)(3) nonprofit committed to helping the youth deepen their love of reading by integrating the arts, providing opportunities for them to engage with those connected to the literacy field, and creating a space for them to express themselves.
+We are invested in supporting the whole family unit in order to establish long-lasting change.

 In 2018, education professional, Jurema Gorham was in search of a book club for her 7 year old son who loved to read.
 Like many boys his age, Trey was into sports, but as a mother, Jurema was on the hunt for a program to stimulate his mind and engage in literacy outside of school hours.
 In addition she wanted the program to provide parental support.
 There was no luck.
 So Jurema did what any problem solving, thought leading parent and educator would do: she created a solution to bring impact to Chicago’s south side children, families and communities.